Michael Allagas, et al., v. BP Solar International, Inc., et al.

 • You are included in the Modified Settlement and deemed a Settlement Class Member if you purchased BP365TS Panels for initial installation on a property, or you acquired a property on which BP365TS Panels had first been installed, and, in either case, you currently own some or all of those BP365TS Panels.

 • Section XII of the Settlement Agreement describes the released claims in more detail, so read it carefully.
-The Settlement Agreement and Modified Settlement is available online at www.BPSolarSettlement.com.
-If you have any questions you can talk to the law firms listed in Question 31 for free or you can, if you wish, talk to your own lawyer at your own expense if you have questions about what this means.
+The Settlement Agreement and Modified Settlement are available online at www.BPSolarSettlement.com.
+If you have any questions you can talk to the law firms listed in Question 26 for free or you can, if you wish, talk to your own lawyer at your own expense if you have questions about what this means.

 • No. If you did not exclude yourself by the deadline of May 28, 2020, you are bound by the Modified Settlement, and you gave up the right to sue Defendants for the claims that this Modified Settlement resolves.
 If you have a pending lawsuit, you should speak to your lawyer in that lawsuit immediately.
-You must have excluded yourself from this Class to continue your own lawsuit.
+You had to excluded yourself from this Class to continue your own lawsuit.

 • The deadline to exclude yourself or “opt out” from the Modified Settlement was May 28, 2020, and has now passed.